-This energy is not lost on her recordings.
-Loba Loca, a collection of 8 songs, captures Cat’s effervescent presence.
+Her energy is not lost on her recordings.
+Loba Loca, Cat and the Queen’s first full length LP, captures Cat’s effervescent presence.
 A moody but optimistic journey, this album invites you to ride the wave with Cat through love, fear, and everything else encompassed by personal development.
+Cat’s newest release, Hear For A Ride, explores 6 songs in two different genres.
+Side A: a solo electro pop vibe.
+Side B: accompanied by her band The Royals, it is raw, explorative and with a live-off-the-floor sensibility.

 Dave Love has performed live with Cat and The Queen for 3 years and collaborated on 2 studio albums.
 Dave has performed live with songwriters, musicians, and bands for 18 years.
 He feels at home as part of the ecosystem of a forest, purple is life, Taurus Sun/Leo Rising/Pisces Moon/Aries in Venus.
 He's always yearning after points of connection between...well, pretty much everything.